asadm/rkdeveloptool/README.md

-# rkDevelopTooljs
+# rkDevelopTooljs: Rockchip flashing in the browser

 `rkDevelopTool` ported to WASM via libusb's WebUSB backend; runs entirely in the browser.
-Tested to flash RV1103/RV1106 from empty flash to a fully booting system using only the browser.
+I have tested this with Luckfox boards and custom PCBs with RV1103 and RV1106 from empty flash to a fully booting system using only the browser.
+But this should work with any Rockchip SoC supported by rkDevelopTool.
+Just load the page, connect your device in Maskrom mode (usually hold boot and connect to USB), and follow the wizard.
 All exported WASM APIs are async (Asyncify-instrumented).
 Always `await` calls before reading results.

+## Why
+I wanted to develop an easy way for users of my [Embedded SLAM Camera](https://x.com/_asadmemon/status/1989417143398797424) to flash their boards without installing any software.
+This project is a step towards that goal.

 <p align="center">
   <img src="preview.png" alt="rkdeveloptool browser wizard" style="max-width: 500px; width: 100%; height: auto;" />